nyurik/kibana-vega-vis/README.md

           "query": {
             "bool": {
               "must": [
+                // This string will be replaced with the auto-generated "MUST" clause "%dashboard_context-must_clause%",

                 "range": {
                   // apply timefilter (upper right corner) to the @timestamp variable "@timestamp": {